-In this paper, the selection of most suitable mother wavelet is performed by looking at each mother wavelet's properties (see table \ref{tab:motherWavelets}).
-It means that we firstly considered our needs to discard some mother wavelets which are far from our goals.
-For isntance, we need a mother wavelet that preserves the energy of the signal after decomposition (like orthogonal and bio-orthogonal).
-As a result, we crossed out non-orthogonal mother wavelets including Gaussian, Mexican hat, Morlet, Complex Gaussian, Shannon, Freq B-Spline and Complex Morlet.

-Similarly, the chosen wavelet family must be able to offer the possibility of performing the discrete wavelet transform.
-Since Meyer family can not do fast WT for discrete data, we crossed it out from further investigation.
+As explained, the procedure we follow is that the selection of the most suitable mother wavelet is performed by looking at each mother wavelet's properties (see table \ref{tab:motherWavelets}).
+Therefore firstly we discard mother wavelets which are far from our goal which is denoising of fHS signals.
+For instance, we need a mother wavelet that preserves the energy of the signal after decomposition (like orthogonal and bio-orthogonal).
+As a result, we cross out non-orthogonal mother wavelets including Gaussian, Mexican hat, Morlet, Complex Gaussian, Shannon, Freq B-Spline and Complex Morlet.
+Similarly, the chosen wavelet family should be able to offer the possibility of performing the discrete wavelet transformion.
+Since the Meyer family can not do fast WT for discrete data, we exclude it from our further investigation.

-Finally, relatively complex mother wavelets, with a minimum number of vanishing moments are needed.
+Relatively complex mother wavelets, with a minimum number of vanishing moments are needed.
 This will allow to represent more complex functions with fewer wavelet coefficients \cite{Omari2014}.
-Considering mentioned specifications, mother wavelets of Daubechies, Symlets, Coiflets and Biorthogonal are chosen.
+Considering the mentioned specifications, mother wavelets of Daubechies, Symlets, Coiflets and Biorthogonal are chosen.
 In this paper, all mother wavelets of $db1$, $db2$, $\dots$, $ db45$, $sym1$, $sym2$ ,$ \dots$, $sym20$, $coif1$, $coif2$, $\dots$, $coif5$, and $bior1.1$, $bior1.2$, $\dots$, $bior6.8$ are investigated.

 In order to find the most proper mother wavelet among others, two factors are important to be taken into account: \textbf{energy} and \textbf{entropy}.
 Energy clarifies how much a signal and a mother wavelet are similar to each other.
 The energy of a detail signal at each resolution level, $j$ is: